Man arrested after crash, police find cocaine, MDMA and cash in his vehicle

-A man has been charged by New Plymouth Police with possession of MDMA for supply, threatening to kill, careless use of a motor vehicle, and failing to stop or acertain injury after a crash.
+A man has been charged by New Plymouth Police with possession of MDMA for supply, threatening to kill, careless use of a motor vehicle, and failing to stop or ascertain injury after a crash.

-Police also found 28 grams of cocaine, 28 grams MDMA, seven grams of methamphetamine, and a quantity of cash in the man's car.
+Police also found 28 grams of cocaine, 28 grams of MDMA, 7 grams of methamphetamine, and a quantity of cash in the man's car.

 Following the arrest of the 28-year-old on Sunday evening, a search warrant conducted at a Hawera residential address yesterday where another 500g of MDMA was uncovered.